-\textbf{Dropout Rate.} Table \ref{tab:drop_rate} presents the difference between the estimated accuracy by using \textit{Aries} and the real accuracy under different dropout rates.
-From the results, we can see that similar to the study of the $Area$ number, there is no dropout rate setting that can consistently outperform others.
-But still, the relatively better setting exists by a deeper analysis.
+\textbf{Dropout Rate.} Table~\ref{tab:drop_rate} presents the difference between the real and estimated accuracy by \textit{Aries} using different dropout rates.
+Similar to the study of the $Bucket$ number, there is no dropout rate setting that can consistently outperform others.
+But still, a relatively better setting exists through a deeper analysis.
 In total, in 6, 5, 3, 10, 19, 4, 2, 6, and 1 cases, the dropout rate 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, and 0.9 achieve the best estimation results, respectively.
 This indicates that the dropout rate = 0.5 is the best among all the studied settings in terms of achieving the most precise estimation.
-Then, looking into the average results, we draw a similar conclusion that when we set the dropout rate as 0.5, in 3 (out of 4) cases, the estimated accuracy is less different from the real accuracy compared to other settings.
-Figure \ref{fig:drop_tresnding} depicts the trend of the average difference between real accuracy and estimated accuracy by using different dropout rates (Column \textit{Average} in Table \ref{tab:drop_rate}).
+Then, looking into the average results, we draw a similar conclusion that when we set the dropout rate as 0.5, in 3 (out of 4) cases, the estimated accuracy is closer to real accuracy compared to other settings.
+Fig.~\ref{fig:drop_tresnding} depicts the trend of the average difference between real and estimated accuracy by using different dropout rates (Column \textit{Average} in Table~\ref{tab:drop_rate}).
 We can see that, the difference drops first when the dropout rate increases, and after the dropout rate reaches around 0.5, the difference increases. \textbf{Conclusion: } There is no dropout rate setting that always performs the best.
 We recommend using the dropout rate of around 0.5 for \textit{Aries} to gain better results.

-\textbf{Mutant for Distance Estimation.} Finally, since at each prediction time, the dropout model can be seen as a mutant of the original model, we explore if we can utilize model mutation to replace dropout prediction to approximate the distance between data and decision boundaries.
+\textbf{Mutant for Distance Estimation.} Finally, since at each prediction time, the dropout model can be seen as a mutant of the original model, we explore if we can utilize model mutation for replacing dropout prediction to approximate the distance between data and decision boundaries.